 Make sure to fill out any surface that might have been damaged in the past.
 It is also a good idea that you seal any openings with caulk, and that you replace the old caulk on your windows.

 Seal windows and other surfaces that shall not get painted.

 The last step before you start working the brush is sealing everything where paint shouldn’t be getting into.
 Use painter’s masking tape and plastic sheeting to cover even any tight surfaces and not leave anything to chance, however certain you might be that you won’t let the paint get there.

 Wherever the wooden surface is exposed you will need to put at least one layer of primer for better results, however, you should hesitate the temptation to put primer on the entire surface that’s not exposed as well as it would increase the complexity and yield not-better results.

-Whether you choose spraying, rolling or brushing (depending on the surface), It is generally a good idea to choose a color that is the same or darker than the previous one.
+Whether you choose to spray, rolling, or brushing (depending on the surface), It is generally a good idea to choose a colour that is the same or darker than the previous one.
 Not doing so makes it difficult for you to evaluate areas where you’re finished painting and the areas that need more.
 You should also start painting from top to bottom, that way any dripping paint is resolved along the way making your painting more even.
-Also make sure that you don’t switch the painting direction along the way as it can cause for light to reflect differently on the 2 directions and make for an obviously choppy paint.
+Also, make sure that you don’t switch the painting direction along the way as it can cause for light to reflect differently on the 2 directions and make for a choppy paint.

-In order to get a more steady result we would suggest that you hire one of our professionals at jxfpaintingservice.ca.
+To get a more steady result, we would suggest that you hire one of our professionals at jxfpaintingservice.ca.
 Call our 24/7 customer service for a free evaluation at 647-265-5554